AndreiPiatrou/articles/team-best-practices.md

 ## Tests
 We greatly recommend writing unit- and integration tests for your code because:
-1. It is great documentation for your code.
+1. It is a great documentation for your code.
 2. It does not allow to break existing code.
 3. Any developer can change any piece of code without fear and be sure that everything is working as expected and even better!
 4. The code is written faster so you have more time for cookies.